-Here at ESADoggy, you’ll not have to deal with any of the above, because we handle the entire process.
+Here at ESAD, you’ll not have to deal with any of the above, because we handle the entire process.

 Finding California Support in Non-Pet Policies

-Our ESA consultation will level the playing field, protecting you from “no-pets” allowed policies that can otherwise restrict your traveling and housing options.
+Our ESA assessment will level the playing field, protecting you from “no-pets” allowed policies that can otherwise restrict your traveling and housing options.

 Even if you locate pet-friendly housing or take your pet in the airline cabin, you’re likely to:

 - Run into a pet deposit ($1,000 or more)